FG no longer fixing petrol price – Sylva

-The Minister of State for Petroleum Resources, Chief Timipre Sylva, has reiterated that the federal government is no longer fixing the pump price of petroleum products in the country.
+The Minister of State for Petroleum Resources, Chief Timipre Sylva, has reiterated the Federal Government is no longer fixing the pump price of petroleum products in the country.

 Sylva made this known while briefing newsmen on the increase in the pump price of Premium Motor Spirt (PMS), also known as petrol.